What is Childhood Sexual Abuse?

 Romantic Relationship Difficulties: an intimate relationship involves some amount of trust, respect, love, and intimacy.
 Learning to trust after the broken trust of childhood sexual abuse is beyond difficult.
 While learning to trust again, adult survivors may vacillate from being un-trusting to too trusting.
 There may also be an unhealthy fear of intimacy which can lead adult survivors to flee from intimacy or cling too tightly for fear of losing the relationship.

-Sexuality – the childhood sexual abuse survivor likely had his or her first experience with sex as a result of sexual abuse.
+Sexuality – the childhood sexual abuse survivor likely had his or her first experience with sex as a result of the sexual abuse.
 This can make sex and sexuality very confusing for an adult survivor of childhood sexual abuse.
 During sexual acts as an adult, body memories may flood the body, interfering with the ability to have normal sexual relationships, may make the survivor scared, ashamed, and frustrated.
 On the opposite end of the spectrum, some adult survivors become overly promiscuous as a result of that childhood trauma.

 Self-Harming Behaviors – to avoid the overwhelming memories and feelings of being a sexual abuse survivor, many people resort to self-harm and self-injury.
 An adult sexual abuse survivor may cut, burn, or otherwise maim parts of their body – including the genitals.